Ques.1. What is a database?

 Ques.24.
 What is a clustered index?

 Ans.
 Clustered indexes physically sort the rows in the table based on the clustering key(by default primary key).
-Clustered index helps in fast retrieval of data from the databases.
+The clustered index helps in the fast retrieval of data from the databases.
 There can be only one clustered index in a table.

 Ques.25.
 What is a non-clustered index?